ltrobotics/ltrobotics.org/index.md

 Currently, the program consist of three teams:
 Parallax(654X), Blitz(654B) and Omnitron(654A).\
 \
-We are a small but successful program, having sent 3 teams to VEX Worlds.
+We are a small but successful program, having sent 3 teams to VEX Worlds in 2022.